ARM-software/Tool-Solutions/docker/pytorch-aarch64/examples/README.md

 #### RNNT

 The speech recognition RNNT benchmark ([original paper available here](https://arxiv.org/pdf/1811.06621.pdf)) generates character transcriptions from raw audio samples.
-It is not built by default due to the time requirements for building its dependencies, and the size of the dataset (over 1000 hours of audio).
+The data and model parameters are not included in the Docker image by default due to their size (~1GB), but can be downloaded easily using the shell scripts described below.

-Three separate shell scripts for dependency build, model and data download, and running stages are generated for the built image using a patch file.
+Two shell scripts for model and data download, and running scenarios are generated for the built image using a patch file.
 These scripts can be found in `$HOME/examples/MLCommons/inference/speech_recognition/rnnt/` of the built image.

-  * `build-rnnt.sh` builds sox with flac support from source and installs the requisite Python packages
   * `download_dataset_model.sh` downloads the model and test dataset
   * `run.sh` runs the test, by default only the SingleStream scenario latency test